vuminhtue/SMU_Machine_Learning_R/setup.md

 The simplest way is to have R and R Studio installed into your local machines (Windows/Linux or MacOS).

-# Method 2: Using SMU HPC M2 (Recommended)
+# Method 2: Using SMU HPC ManeFrame 3 (Recommended)

-Using this method, you need to have an M2 account.
+Using this method, you need to have an M3 account.

 ### Step 1: Login to SMU Open OnDemand via web browser: